Medham278/ConversationalAIBot/README.md

 To enable AI responses, get a free API key from [Hugging Face](https://huggingface.co/settings/tokens):

 1. Create a `.env` file in the root directory
-2. Add your API key:
+2. Add your API key (never commit this file):
 ```env
 VITE_HUGGING_FACE_API_KEY=hf_your_actual_token_here
 ```

+**⚠️ Security Note:** Never commit your `.env` file to version control.
+The `.gitignore` file is configured to exclude it.

-**Note:** The app works without an API key using intelligent fallback responses.
+**Note:** The app works perfectly without an API key using intelligent fallback responses.

 ## AI Models